What is laser peripheral iridotomy?

 What happens after the procedure?

 You will receive a prescription for a steroid drop from Dr. Hillson after your surgery is completed.
 Take your usual glaucoma drops as well as the steroid drops four times a day for 5 days to the operated eye(s).
-Dr Hillson will want to check you that afternoon to make sure that the laser iridotomies are still open and working properly.
-You will have an appointment at 12:45 pm the same day of your surgery to check the eye pressure.
+You will have an appointment about two hours after the laser procedure the same day of your surgery to check the eye pressure.

 Your vision will probably be blurred for a short period, but then it should clear in an hour or two.
 You will not need to wear an eye patch.
 If your vision does not clear within a day or if you feel any pain or discomfort, call Dr Hillson.
 If it is the evening or the weekend and you are having problems, you should go to emergency to be assessed.